This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 3.2.1.
 As part of the planning process

-3.2.1.1. the brothers responsible for supervising or running the activities in the UK must have had an Enhanced Disclosure check (see below).
-The brothers responsible for supervising or running the activities in Lebanon must have had a judicial record check from the Lebanese authorities.
+3.2.1.1. the brothers responsible for supervising or running activities in the UK must have had an Enhanced Disclosure check (see below).
+The brothers responsible for supervising or running activities in Lebanon must have had a judicial record check from the Lebanese authorities.

 3.2.1.2. a Risk Assessment will be undertaken to ensure that any activity will be conducted safely.
 The Risk Assessment will be reviewed by the Safeguarding Officer.